Money can’t buy you happiness

 Fast forward your way to the top!

 So how does Google decide who gets the pole position?
-AdWords uses a bid system.
+Google Ads uses a bid system.
 You choose keywords that are relevant to your business and place a bid on each word.
 Those bids can vary from a few cents to a few dollars depending how popular they are.

 Google’s little helpers (a fancy algorithm) will now look at two things to decide if and where to show your ad: